 It’s crucial to have a seasoned reckless driving attorney in the wake of a speed-related accident.
 If you live in the Fort Lauderdale area, David I. Fuchs, Accident & Injury Lawyer, P.A. is the man for the job.
-With over 30 years of experience working in personal injury law, he has the finely-cultivated negotiation skills and compassionate determination to help you reclaim what’s rightfully yours.
+With over 30 years of experience working in personal injury and vehicle collision law, he has the finely cultivated negotiation skills and compassionate determination to help you reclaim what’s rightfully yours.

 If you were injured in an accident caused by speeding, you may be entitled to financial compensation.
 But you don’t have to navigate this complex process alone.
 Attorney David I. Fuchs is an experienced litigator whose courtroom experience and signature negotiating style has helped his clients get the settlements they’re after, and you could be his next success story.

-Reckless driving charges you can face in Florida include:
+Reckless driving charges you can face in State courts include:

 If a reckless driver is convicted, they will face criminal fines and penalties in addition to being responsible for your damages.
 A detail-oriented attorney in Fort Lauderdale like David Fuchs can help prove that someone acted recklessly in causing an accident.

-There are a few pertinent Florida state car accident laws that are good to know should you ever find yourself involved in a road rage accident or the like.
+There are a few pertinent Florida state car accident laws that are good to know should you ever find yourself hit by a reckless or raging driver.

 For starters, there are legal requirements surrounding reports of car accidents.
-If the accident resulted in vehicle and/or property damage exceeding $500, serious injury, or death, then by law you must file a report with your local police department.
-If the accident didn’t happen in a municipality, then you’ll have to report the accident to your local county sheriff or the Florida State Highway Patrol.
+If a crash resulted in vehicle and/or property damage exceeding $500, serious injury, or death, then by law you must file a report with your local police department.
+If the collision didn’t happen in a municipality, then you’ll have to report the accident to your local county sheriff or the Florida State Highway Patrol.

-There’s also a statute of limitations for filing negligence or other accident-related lawsuits in Florida: four years.
-This means that starting from the date of your accident to the four-year anniversary, you can file a personal injury lawsuit.
+There’s also a statute of limitations for filing a reckless driving accident claim in Fort Lauderdale: four years.
+This means that starting from the date of your crash to the four-year anniversary, you can file a personal injury lawsuit.
 If you decide to file after this time window has passed, though, then your case may be dismissed.

 Florida is a “comparative negligence” state.
 That means that if you are partially at fault in a wreck with a reckless or speeding driver, you will still be able to recover compensation in percentage that the other person was to blame.
 Your compensation will be reduced by the amount you are at fault.

 Proving that the other driver was speeding at the time of your accident can be tricky, but there are a few reliable methods to confirm that it happened.

 Physical evidence can also be pretty damning, especially if it’s a totaled car or seriously injured person.
-However, there are some other dead giveaways that speeding drivers caused an accident: skid marks on the road and any road debris flung from the cars involved in the accident can prove that the accident was speed-related.
+However, there are some other dead giveaways that reckless drivers caused an accident: skid marks on the road and any road debris flung from the cars involved can prove that the collision was speed related.

 Last but not least, police reports are another reliable route you can go when attempting to prove a speeding driver was at fault.
-Police reports not only provide details from the accident, but officers’ opinions on the accident as well.
-Officers will usually collect witness information and their contact information, too, and will also make note of any citations made at the accident scene.
+Police reports not only provide details from the crash, but officers’ opinions on the accident as well.
+Officers will usually collect witness information and their contact information, too, and will also make note of any citations made at the crash scene.
 This means that a speeding ticket is all you need to prove in court that the other driver was, in fact, speeding.
 A dedicated Fort Lauderdale attorney could pursue this evidence and help you maximize compensation for your reckless driving case.

 If you were a victim of a car accident caused by an aggressive driver, you know how traumatizing it can be to try and handle the aftermath all on your own.
 However, only a shrewd reckless driving attorney will be able to help you get the justice you’re after.

 Since 1988, attorney David I. Fuchs has been helping Florida residents get the financial and emotional restitution they deserve, thanks to his keen negotiation skills and hands-on approach to working with clients.
 He’ll not only advocate for you in court, but he’ll be there to guide you every step of the way.
-Call (954) 568-3636 today to learn more about how we can best serve you.
+Call a Fort Lauderdale Reckless Driving lawyer today to learn how we can best serve you.